-Pursuant to the terms of the Water Management Agreement between DWA and CVWD, and based on DWA's estimated 2022/2023 Allocated Charges of \$9,431,214 and estimated 2022 calendar year assessable production (shown in Table 6 as estimated 2022/2023 assessable production) of 45,090 AF within the WWR and MC, the effective replenishment assessment rate component for Table A water for the 2022/2023 fiscal year is \$209/AF.
+Pursuant to the terms of the Water Management Agreement between DWA and CVWD, and based on DWA's estimated 2024/2025 Allocated Charges of \$9,567,420 and estimated 2024 calendar year assessable production (shown in Table 6 as estimated 2024/2025 assessable production) of 41,170 AF within the WWR and MC, the effective replenishment assessment rate component for Table A water for the 2024/2025 fiscal year is \$232/AF.
 Table 7 includes DWA's historical estimated, actual effective, and estimated projected replenishment assessment rates.

-Tables 3 through 7 include future projections through 2035.
+Tables 3 through 6 include future projections through 2035, and Table 7 includes future projections through 2037.
 These projections are based on a number of assumptions regarding factors that can be highly variable and difficult to predict, such as development, conservation, and, as mentioned, SWP reliability and cost factors.
 Actual values in the future may be substantially different than as shown in these tables.